Hazardous chemicals and their risks In Australia

 Hazardous chemicals include a variety of substances that can cause different types of harm:

-• Health hazards: Skin irritants, carcinogens, respiratory sensitisers that may affect workers through inhalation, skin contact, or ingestion.
+• Health hazards: Skin irritants, carcinogens, and respiratory sensitisers that may affect workers through inhalation, skin contact, or ingestion.

 • Physicochemical hazards: Substances capable of causing fires, explosions, or corrosive reactions.